rodekruis/data-service-catalogue/docs/cea/index.md

 See more about Community Engagement and Accountability on **[our website](https://510.global/community-engagement-and-accountability/)**, including the latest blog posts and case-studies.

 ## Service Categories
+There are four different categories where we place the CEA services in.
+Scroll to the [bottom of this page](#full-list-of-CEA-services) to see an overview of the full list of services.

 <!-- markdownlint-disable -->
 <div class="grid cards" markdown>